franzonistefano/thesis-fabric/README.md

 npm install
 npm list web3 #To check web3 version
 ```

+<a name="smart_contract"></a>
 ### Deploy Smart Contract

-> First instance of Fab3 that run on PORT:5000 must to be run before to deploy smart contract.
+> First instance of Fab3 that run on PORT:5000 must to be in running while the deploying of smart contract.

 To deploy the smart contract we have to run